Statistics

-What is Zero correlation?
+What is a Perfect correlation?

 A zero correlation between any two variables does not mean that there is no relationship at all between them.
 In fact, it should be interpreted that the 2 variables are not linearly related.